olmadsen/beta-system/MiniSystem/README.txt

 fail.

 Compile compiler.bet using the std.
 BETA compiler
-Call: compiler foo.bet - remember '.bet' extension
+Call: compiler foo.bet

 Checker: a number of semantic checks are nor performed , incluing typechecking of assignments and enter/exit-lists

 Code generator: ...

-BETAvm: a new VM for BETA interpredted by BETA
+BETAvm: a new VM for BETA interpreted by BETA

 minienv:
 --------